DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 The one bespoke piece of hardware used in this study is the prototype designed by Clason [@Clason2023] as a part of his masters thesis.
-This device produces the optical shot noise which will be the source of randomness in our work implementing the digization scheme discussed in section 5.1 of this article.
+This device produces the optical shot noise which will be the source of randomness in our work.
 Moving forward in this article, we will refer to this as the OQRNG-device.

-As described in Clason's work [@Clason2023}, the OQRNG-device is an electro-optical system which measures optical shot noise, generating quantum randomness.
+As described in Clason's work [@Clason2023], the OQRNG-device is an electro-optical system which measures optical shot noise, generating quantum randomness.
 The device has an LED and a photodiode positioned a few millimeters apart, ensuring efficient light coupling.
-The photodiode detects light from the LED, and converts th elight into a current signal, which is sent to a transimpedance amplifier to convert it into measurable voltage.
+The photodiode detects light from the LED, and converts the light into a current signal, which is sent to a transimpedance amplifier to convert it into measurable voltage.
 In order to minimize disruptions by other external lights, the system is enclosed in a shielded measurment box.

-Whereas the exact quantum mechanisms that ensure that this system ensures randomness is better derived directly from Clasons work [@Clason2023] directly, the end result as if correlates to our study is an inherently random, analog voltage current.
+Whereas the exact quantum mechanisms that ensure that this system ensures randomness and further details regarding the OQRNG-device is better derived directly from Clasons work [@Clason2023], the end result as it correlates to our study is an inherently random, analog voltage current.

 ### ADC converter